Basic features of Betty Blocks

 Additional features

-Block store is the ultimate storage of block components one can install to the application in order to extend its functionality.
-It can be employed to share and reuse page components, data sources, action steps (functions), and themes.
+Block Store is the ultimate storage of block components one can install to the application in order to extend its functionality.
+It can be employed to share and reuse page components, data sources, action steps (functions), themes, or widgets.